-Adopted: February 5, 2008 Last Review: September 6, 2022
+Adopted: February 5, 2008 Last Review: September 6, 2022 Resolution No. 2022-09

-File With: ORANGE COUNTY CEMETERY DISTRICT RECEIVED DATE STAMP TORT CLAIM FORM Method of delivery office use only: US Mail (postmark date:) Hand -delivered (date:) Delivery service (please list:) Other (please list:)
+File With: ORANGE COUNTY CEMETERY DISTRICT RECEIVED DATE STAMP

+TORT CLAIM FORM

+Method of delivery office use only: US Mail (postmark date:) Hand -delivered (date:) Delivery service (please list:) Other (please list:)

-If additional space is needed to provide your information, please attach separate sheets which identify the paragraph(s) being answered.
-Sign, date and number all attachments to the claim form.
+lf addi being tional space is needed to provid answered.
+Sign, date and numbe e your information, please attach separa er all attachments to the claim form. te sheets which identify the paragraph(s)

+1. Name and Post Office address of f the Claimant:

 Name of Claimant:

 Post Office Address:

 Telephone:

-Post Office address to which the person pres enting the claim desires notices to be sent:
+2. Post Office address to which the Post Office address to which the person presenting the claim desires notices to be sent:

-Name of Addressee: Relationship to Claimant:
+Name of Addressee: Relatio nship to Claimant:

 Post Office Address:

 Telephone:

-тејернопе.
+2 Oleiment data at hide.
+Casial Ca with Number and an dea

-Claimant date of birth, Social Security Numbe er and gender:
+3. Claimant date of birth, Social Se Date of Birth: cunty Number and gender.

-Date of Birth:

 Social Security Number:

 Gender:

-The date, place and other circumstances of the he occurrence or transaction which gave rise to the claim asserted
+4. The date, place and other circun nstances of the occurrence or transaction w hich gave rise to the claim asserted.

-Date of Occurrence: Time of Occurrence:
+Date of Occurrence: Time of f Occurrence:

 Location:

 Circumstances giving rise to this claim: